sjpark0905/DNA-LDPC-codes/README.md

 # DNA-LDPC-codes
 DNA LDPC codes

+We use several libraries in this work.

-For the encoding and the decoding of LDPC codes, we use libraries in https://github.com/radfordneal/LDPC-codes.
+***LDPC***: Library for encoding and decoding are used.
+It is available in https://github.com/radfordneal/LDPC-codes.

+***FLASH***: Library for merging paried-end reads from next-generation sequencing experiments.
+It is available in http://ccb.jhu.edu/software/FLASH/.

+***MUSCLE***: Library for multiple sequence alignment (MSA) algorithm.
+It is available in https://github.com/rcedgar/muscle.